 During the data gathering stage of the project in Phase I, all electronically available historical and current data will be securely stored at the Data Management Center (DMC) at the Cofrin Center for Biodiversity.
 Files will be stored digitally on the UW-Green Bay computer network and subsequently backed up regularly on an external hard drive by Erin Giese.
 All data and information stored on paper (e.g., slides, maps) will be organized, filed, and stored at the DMC, though we aim to scan and digitize most paper information.
 An inventory of the data (in some cases the actual data) will be available on a web access portal using an online mapping program (e.g., ArcGIS Online).
 An interactive, online map will list past and current LGB&FR AOC fish and wildlife habitat projects, which will in turn provide users with general information about new restoration or protection opportunities.
 We anticipate that these data and accompanying metadata will require 500 GB or less, although an archive of digital photos (which we hope to develop) might add significantly to this amount.
 For more details about data management, please see section “B. Measurement/Data Acquisition - Data Management.”

-Spatial databases developed for this project will be compatible with current Geographic Information System software published by Environmental ESRI Research Institute (2012).
+Spatial databases developed for this project will be compatible with current Geographic Information System software published by Environmental Systems Research Institute (Esri; 2012).
 The “File Geodatabase” data structure will be used for feature classes and rasters, except for those feature classes where the industry standard “shapefile” format is deemed preferable.
-Spatial data will be georeferenced using the Wisconsin Transverse Mercator coordinate system (WTM 83/91).
+Spatial data will be geotagged using the Wisconsin Transverse Mercator coordinate system (WTM 83/91).
 Spatial databases will be accompanied by metadata based on the format suggested by the Federal Geographic Data Committee.

 Field Records